binghuang2018/aqml/README.md

 # Usage

-Here, we offer the very basic usage of the code: amons generation.
-For more, refer to Jupyter notebooks under folder doc/.
+Here, we offer the basics for amons generation.
+Refer to Jupyter notebooks under folder `doc/` for more usages.
-Overall, two options are available for generation of amons.
+Two options are available:

-## Commandline
+## Command line

 Example: